moken20/moken20/README.md

 ## Hi there 👋
 I am currently researching Quantum Machine Learning in the Master's program in Applied Physics at Keio University.
-Apart from that, I have been working as a machine learning engineer in an internship program for a year.
+Apart from that, I have been working as a ML/NLP engineer in an internship program for a year.

 **My Research Interest**:
 - Quantum Neural Network